g3i/lxHive/docker/Readme.md

 ## Setup

-1. Copy `docker/.env.template` to `docker/.env` and fill in your credentials
+1. Copy `.env.template` to `.env` and fill in your credentials
-2. Copy `import/LRS.yml.template` to `import/LRS.yml` and fill in your initial configuration details
+2. Go  to `../import/` and Copy `import/LRS.yml.template` to `import/LRS.yml` and fill in your initial configuration details
-3. Build and start services
+3. Switch back into this directory. build and start services

 ```bash
 docker-compose up -d --build